Kaiserblüte - the star hike on the Wilder Kaiser

 Altitude metres

-What if you could say at the end of your holiday:
+What if, at the end of your holiday, you could say:

-With the Kaiserblüte - the star hike on the Wilder Kaiser, you discover a new habitat in this unique mountain world every day: forest, water, rock, moor and alpine pasture.
+With the Kaiserblüte - the star-shaped hike on the Wilder Kaiser, you discover a new natural habitat each day in this unique mountain world: forest, water, rock, moorland and alpine pasture.

-Each hike is a nature experience in its own right - and yet you return to your accommodation in the valley relaxed in the evening.
+Each walk is a nature experience in its own right - and yet you return in the evening, relaxed, to your accommodation in the valley.

 No overnight stay in a hut